-The Global Burden of Disease Study (GBD) is the most comprehensive worldwide observational epidemiological study to date.
-It describes mortality and morbidity from major diseases, injuries and risk factors to health at global, national and regional levels.
-Examining trends from 1990 to the present and making comparisons across populations enables understanding of the changing health challenges facing people across the world in the 21st century.
-GBD 2017 is the latest data set available and was presented in the “Brazilian Cardiovascular Statistics” chapters.
+The GBD Study (http://www.healthdata.org/gbd) is the most comprehensive worldwide observational epidemiological study to date.
+It describes mortality and morbidity from major diseases, injuries, and risk factors to health at global, national, and regional levels.
+Examining trends from 1990 to the present and making comparisons across populations enable us to understand the changing health challenges faced by people across the world in the 21st century.
+The GBD 2019 is the latest publicly available dataset.¹-⁵ The GBD Brazil network has been collaborating with the IHME, which leads the project in the world, in the identification and provision of datasets, revision of models and estimates, and validation and publication of the results for Brazil. ⁶,⁷ Details on how the estimates are calculated can be obtained in the capstone papers of the GBD Study and in the IHME website (http://www.healthdata.org/acting-data/what-we-measure-and-why).
+We summarize below the main estimates used in this document:

-DALY is an abbreviation for disability-adjusted life year.
-It is a universal metric that allows researchers and policymakers to compare very different populations and health conditions across time.
-DALYs equal the sum of years of life lost (YLLs) and years lived with disability (YLDs).
+The DALY is a universal metric that allows researchers and policymakers to compare very different populations and health conditions across time.
+The DALYs equal the sum of YLLs and YLDs.
 One DALY equals one lost year of healthy life.
-DALYs allow us to estimate the total number of years lost due to specific causes and risk factors at the country, regional, and global levels.
+The DALYs allow us to estimate the total number of years lost due to specific causes and risk factors at the country, regional, and global levels.